Resonant-Union/resonant-union-pages/README.md

 No support for featured album editing yet, since it's a bit custom.
 It supports plain text, but let me know if you'd like Markdown support, because that shouldn't be too hard to implement.

 Most of the fields are self explanatory.
-The files for ANY asset should be stored in the ``public`` folder, and the filepath should always start with `./`.
+The files for ANY asset should be stored in the ``public`` folder~~, and the filepath should always start with `./`.
 Not `/`.
-This is to ensure the images load properly when deployed.
+This is to ensure the images load properly when deployed.~~ NOTE: Might not be necessary on Cloudflare Pages now.